aniketmondal1210/LeetCode-Odyssey/1431. Kids With the Greatest Number of Candies/README.md

-# Kids With the Greatest Number of Candies
+# Problem: Kids With the Greatest Number of Candies

-## Problem Description
 You are given an integer array `candies`, where `candies[i]` represents the number of candies the `i-th` kid has.
 You are also given an integer `extraCandies`, representing the number of extra candies you can give.

 Return a boolean array `result` where `result[i]` is `true` if, after giving the `i-th` kid **all** the extraCandies, they will have the **greatest number** of candies among all kids, or `false` otherwise.